E-invoicing compliance and regulatory updates - United Kingdom

 E-invoicing is not mandatory for all transactions in the UK.
 However, in May 2019, the UK government adopted the EU Directive on e-invoicing for public procurement via the Public Procurement Regulations 2019 and retained this requirement after Brexit.

 For Business-to-Business (B2B) transactions, there is currently no mandatory e-invoicing requirement.
-However, consultations are ongoing to encourage broader voluntary adoption.
+The UK government has announced that an e-invoicing mandate will come into place in April 2029, with details to be provided in 2026.
 All public bodies involved in public tender procedures must be able to receive and process electronic invoices in line with the EU Directive standards.

 Public entities must accept electronic invoices that comply with the standards set by the EU Directive.